uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

-Then, the authors restructure the prompt, and instead ask the model to list the prime numbers in this range and then write what the count is.
-Here it does give the correct answer:
+The authors restructure the prompt, and instead ask the model to list the prime numbers in this range and then write what the count is.
+Here it gives the correct answer:

 <br>